Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Numerical results

 Since the GHZ state has minimal support, the minimal decomposition entropy $\entmin$ for any $\ame(3,2)$ state is $ \log(2)$ for all $q$.
 As a result, the distribution of $\entmintwo$ of $\ame(3,2)$ states is a delta function at $\log(2)$.
 Similarly, all $\ame(4,3)$ states are LU equivalent to the minimal support state given in Eq.~\ref{eq:ame43} \cite{ratherAbsolutelyMaximallyEntangled2023}, and thus the minimal decomposition entropy for any $\ame(4,3)$ state is $\entmin = \log(9)$.
 To demonstrate this, the convergence of the algorithm for twenty random $\ame(4,3)$ states is plotted in Fig.~\ref{fig:ame_43_convergence}.
 The algorithm provides a set of four local unitary matrices that connect a given random $\ame(4,3) $ state to a minimal support state.
 For four qubits, no AME states exists \cite{higuchiHowEntangledCan2000}, and the data for Haar random states is presented in Fig.~\ref{fig:n4d2}, which shows the distribution of $\entmintwo$ for typical states.

 We next examine the distribution of the minimal decomposition entropy $\entmintwo$.
 In the ensemble of Haar random three qubit states, approximately 45\% of states are found to have $\entmintwo \geq \log(2)$.
 For three qutrit states, the distribution of $\entmintwo$ of Haar random states and $\ame(3,3)$ states shows significant overlap.
 However, in the case of four qutrits and four ququad system, majority of Haar random states in the ensemble exhibit larger $\entmintwo$ values compared to AME states.
-This observation suggests that, in these cases, Haar-random states are more entangled than AME states, while AME states can be transformed into a more optimal form compared to typical Haar-random states.
+This observation suggests that, in these cases, Haar random states are more entangled than AME states, while AME states can be transformed into a more optimal form compared to typical Haar random states.

 For AME$(4,4)$ states, the distribution of $\entmintwo$ is highly irregular.
 This irregularity may reflect the underlying structure of the set of LU-equivalence classes, or it may be an artifact of the state generation algorithm.
 Further investigation, potentially involving analytical methods, is required to resolve this behavior.